adis300/ffnn-c/README.md

 # ffnn-c
+** This project is too old.
+TensorflowLite/Micro is better in most cases.
+You can use this project as an example if you want to custom build your own inference engine for small and simple ML models.**

 Feed-forward neural network in C programing language

 ffnn-c is a minimal high-performance feed-forward neural networks implementation in C. Suitable for embeded systesms to run pre-trained neural networks.
 This library is useful when you have a pre-trained neural network structure and you want to use it in an embeded system.